tomshaw/mediable/README.md

 ```

 Remember to configure the chosen disk correctly in your `config/filesystems.php` file and to clear your config cache after making changes by running `php artisan config:clear` in your terminal.

+## Component Props

+The Mediable component accepts the following additional properties:

+- `showPagination`: Controls the visibility of the pagination.
+Accepts a boolean value.
+Example usage: `:showPagination="false"`
+- `showPerPage`: Controls the visibility of the per page option.
+Accepts a boolean value.
+Example usage: `:showPerPage="false"`
+- `showOrderBy`: Controls the visibility of the order by option.
+Accepts a boolean value.
+Example usage: `:showOrderBy="false"`
+- `showOrderDir`: Controls the visibility of the order direction option.
+Accepts a boolean value.
+Example usage: `:showOrderDir="false"`
+- `showColumnWidth`: Controls the visibility of the column width option.
+Accepts a boolean value.
+Example usage: `:showColumnWidth="false"`
+- `showSidebar`: Controls the visibility of the sidebar.
+Accepts a boolean value.
+Example usage: `:showSidebar="true"`

+You can customize the component by setting these properties to `true` or `false` as needed.

 ## Requirements